JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 4 – Host Context Recon

 **Objective** <br>
-Find activity that gathers basic host and user context to inform follow-up actions.
+- Find activity that gathers basic host and user context to inform follow-up actions.
+- Telemetry that shows the actor collecting environment or account details without modifying them.
+- Context-gathering shapes attacker decisions — who, what, and where to target next.

 Query:
 ```kql